 Many companies—especially startups and small to mid-sized businesses—are turning to fractional Chief Operating Officers (COOs) to streamline their operations and drive growth.
 A fractional COO is a part-time executive who provides strategic guidance and operational leadership without the long-term commitment or financial burden of a full-time hire.

 They bring extensive experience and expertise, allowing businesses to scale efficiently.
-This blog outlines the seven essential responsibilities of a fractional COO and how they can add value to an organization.
+This blog outlines the seven essential fractional COO responsibilities: What They Actually Do and how they can add value to an organization.

 A fractional COO works closely with the CEO and the leadership team to design and implement business strategies.
 They assess the company’s goals, identify opportunities for growth, and create actionable plans to achieve them.
 By aligning the organization’s operations with its vision, they ensure long-term success.